imranwarfa/Embedded-System---Multimedia-Center/README.md

 **Documentation**

 Comprehensive IEEE-format reports were created to document the project phases, including design, development, testing, and implementation.
 The reports also outline challenges encountered and the steps taken to resolve them.
+Link to report: https://drive.google.com/file/d/1SrgdEutc0CnHYEXZZ7ehh-toaZG0WL0q/view?usp=drive_link

 **Usage**